-Liberty University sues Jerry Falwell Jr. over sex scandal, seeks millions in damages
+Liberty University sues Jerry Falwell Jr. over sex scandal, seeks tens of millions in damages

 911 CALL FROM FALWELL HOUSE REVEALS EX-LIBERTY PRESIDENT WAS DRINKING, FELL DOWN, LOST 'A LOT OF BLOOD' AFTER RESIGNING

-The Times noted that the suit alleges Falwell deceived the board into negotiating a new contract with a higher severance payout if he should resign for a "good reason" or if his contract was terminated without cause and claims Falwell "improperly and errantly" told members of the media he was owed $10.5 million after his departure.
+The Times noted that the Liberty University suit alleges Falwell deceived the board into negotiating a new contract with a higher severance payout if he should resign for a "good reason" or if his contract was terminated without cause.
+It also claims Falwell "improperly and errantly" told members of the media he was owed $10.5 million after his departure.

 The newspaper noted that the university had filed the suit on the same day its board of trustees had arrived for their semiannual meeting.